ekamperi/ekamperi.github.io/_posts/2020-12-01-kernel-density-estimation.md

 <img width="100%" height="100%" src="{{ site.url }}/images/kde_comparison.png" />
 </p>

-In principle, we could use whatever kernel we'd like, as long as it is symmetric, non-negative and integrates to 1.
+In principle, we could use whatever kernel we'd like, as long as it is symmetric, non-negative, and integrates to 1.
 However, our choice should take into consideration the underlying process that generates our data.
 In the following example, we use a bisquare kernel on the same data as before.

-The bisquare kernel is symmetric, non-negative and integrates to 1.
+The bisquare kernel is symmetric, non-negative, and integrates to 1.

 $$
 K(u) = (1-u^2)^2 |u| \mathbf{I}_{\{|u|<1\}} \hspace{2cm} K(u) \ge 0, u \in \mathbb{R} \hspace{2cm} \int_{-\infty}^{\infty} K(u) \mathrm{d}u =1